What do Apples and Zombies have in common?

 - As of 2012, there were over 800,000 Canadians employed in some aspects of supply chain occupations.

 - From 2012-2017, it is anticipated that there will be an additional 65,000 new and vacant supply chain positions each year for the next five years totaling over 350,000 positions.

 - From 2012-2017, it is expected that the number of supply chain employees will increase from a rate of 8.4% for tactical occupations to 14.9% for managerial occupations.

 You already have Job Experience in this Sector.3

 That’s right.
 If you already have experience in financial planning, forecasting, knowledge of international business practices, knowledge of laws and regulations, mechanical skills and general business management you’re already on your way to breaking into this ever-growing sector.
-And, there are sub-functions within the supply chain sector that will help you leverage your existing experience in warehousing, transportation, inventory management, purchasing, marketing, sales and customer service.
+And, there are sub-functions within the supply chain sector that will help you leverage your existing experience in warehousing, transportation, inventory management, purchasing, marketing, sales, and customer service.

-Almost every existing job function contributes to either a main or sub-function within the Logistics and Supply Chain Management – meaning you’re already bringing experience to the role… before you begin.
+Almost every existing job function contributes to either a main or sub-function within the Logistics and Supply Chain Management – meaning you’re already bringing an experience to the role… before you begin.

 Common Career Paths in Canada3

 Should you choose a career in this field you can easily add credibility to your resume and help build your career by joining the Supply Chain Management Association.